Overview

 sized businesses may learn about, compare, and shop for financial products online.
 NerdWallet or an affiliate

-may earn referral fees, lead generation fees, advertising revenue, or other compensation, if Clients we direct
+earns referral fees, lead generation fees, advertising revenue, or other compensation, if Clients we direct to

 service providers on NerdWallet’s or such NerdWallet affiliate’s website.
 NerdWallet and its affiliates also